Cognigy/Documentation/docs/en/docs/live-agent/settings/account-settings.md

 2. [LA Agent Assist](../../ai/handover-providers/la-agent-assist-overview.md)
 3. [LA Agent Assist Workspace](../../ai/handover-providers/la-agent-assist-workspace-setup.md)

-Cognigy's **Agent Assist Workspace** offers the greatest variety of advanced features compared to the other assistants, enabling agents to provide faster and more accurate customer support.
+Cognigy's **Agent Assist Workspace** offers the most comprehensive functions compared to the other assistants, enabling agents to provide faster and more accurate customer support.
 The workspace is fully customizable with widgets that display the most relevant information for any chat and voice use case.
 When embedded into your contact center's Agent desktop, it enhances the overall efficiency of your contact center.

-In the **Account Settings** of the Live Agent interface an administrator can **Enable** the **Agent Assist Workspace**.
+Administrators can **Enable** the **Agent Assist Workspace** in the **Account Settings** of the Live Agent interface.
 If an administrator has already preset the Agent Assist Workspace settings in the **Account Settings** of the Live Agent interface, this setting will take precedence over the individual agent profile settings.
-In this case a Live Agent is not able to change **Agent Assist Workspace** settings.
+In this case, a Live Agent can not change **Agent Assist Workspace** settings.

 Before you can enable **Agent Assist Workspace**** as a preset for all Live Agents you need to click the tick box **Enable overriding Agent Assist Workspace preferences**, to enable the selection.
 The configuration set here applies as a preset to all Live Agents of your organization account and overrides the Agent [Profile settings](../profile-settings.md#notifications).